ESG

 accountable.

-framework, making it difficult for investors to compare companies.
-Different
+universal ESG reporting framework, making it difficult for investors to compare

-countries use different criteria, leading to inconsistent assessments.
-For
+companies.
+Different countries use different criteria, leading to inconsistent

-example, the EU’s CSRD aims to standardize ESG reporting, but universal
+assessments.
+For example, the EU’s CSRD aims to standardize ESG reporting, but

 Future Prospects: Will